SigNoz/dashboards/README.md

 - [**LLM Observability Dashboard**](https://github.com/SigNoz/dashboards/tree/main/llm-observability): Visualizes metrics for monitoring large language models.

 More services will be added in the future!

+## Request New Dashboard Template

+Before requesting a new dashboard, please check if a similar request has already been made by searching through the open issues here: [Existing Dashboard Requests](https://github.com/SigNoz/signoz/issues?q=is%3Aopen+is%3Aissue+label%3Adashboard-template).

+If no similar request exists, you can create a new issue using the following link: [Request a New Dashboard](https://github.com/SigNoz/signoz/issues/new?assignees=&labels=dashboard-template&projects=&template=request_dashboard.md&title=).

+Please make sure to provide the necessary details when submitting your request to ensure that it can be addressed appropriately.

 ## Adding New Dashboards